ari86m/Kinne-Hexapod-Software/README.md

 MECHANICAL:

   Issue 1: shoulder to elbow attachment looseness
   Resolution: insert a small spacer (thin plastic - preferably compressible ) to take up the space.
 Do not use something that is both rigid & too thick because the fastener could break out of the back of the elbow joint.
+A folded strip of yoghut lid could work.

 ELECTRICAL: